riceboyler/book/docs/bom/README.md

         Vermont<br/>
         Poultney, Rutland County<br/><br/>
         <strong class="spaced-title">NOTE:</strong> Oliver Cowdery, one of the Book of Mormon witnesses, lived in
-        Poutlney when <strong>View of the Hebrews</strong> was published.
+        Poultney when <strong>View of the Hebrews</strong> was published.
       </td>
       <td valign="top">
         Vermont<br/>
         Sharon, Windsor County<br/><br/>
-        <strong class="spaced-title">NOTE:</strong> Windor County is adjacent to Rutland County.
+        <strong class="spaced-title">NOTE:</strong> Windsor County is adjacent to Rutland County.
       </td>
     </tr>
     <ComparisonTitle label="The destruction of Jerusalem" />